shockeyt/project-2/README.md

 #### Project Feedback + Evaluation

-Based on the requirements you can earn a maximum of 48 points on this project.
+There are several requirements in the Project 2 rubric.
 Your instructors will score each of your requirements below using this scale:

     Score | Expectations
     ----- | ------------